 Automated Highways (i.e. personal hands-off & Feet-off vehicles operating on conventional roadways) focus on stereo vision-based systems for sensing local environments, dynamic depth mapping, object identification and tracking, road edge identification., robust control in the presence of substantial uncertainty and noise

 As shown here, AHS includes completely dedicated transit guiding systems that ensure full automation during the whole travel

-This is probably the most important question; How does AHS benefits, for all of us?
-Well, the most prominent of the impacts include:
+This is probably the most important question; How does AHS benefits, all of us?
+Well, the most prominent impacts include:

-This picture summarizes the most fundamental components/teams the make up a complete AHS system.
+This picture summarizes the most fundamental components/teams that make up a complete AHS system.
 We have different highway administrative teams and operational equipment as sown in this image.
 This is just to give you an idea of the complexity of such a system.

-Now what do I aim to do in this research?
+Now, what do I aim to do in this research?
 The primary aim of this research is to explore the challenges and factors affecting the designing and implementation of automated highway systems (AHS); Is this system even feasible and sustainable?
-This impact will be analysed with respect to the civil engineering principles and infrastructure of AHS
+This impact will be analysed concerning the civil engineering principles and infrastructure of AHS

 The primary research question to be addressed in the study are:

 The research plan for this study has been divided into 5 distinct steps as shown here…

 For the development of AHS, various pathways have been proposed which will be investigated in this research, including: